The TAM Ride

 What happens if I choose a wave that’s too slow for me?

-Either, ride with that wave for the entire route and start with a faster wave next week, or break away from that wave and try and catch the faster wave ahead of you.
+Ride with that wave for the entire route and start with a faster wave next week.

 How long are the routes?